microsoft/vcpkg/README.md

 # Vcpkg <a href="#">![](https://devdiv.visualstudio.com/_apis/public/build/definitions/0bdbc590-a062-4c3f-b0f6-9383f67865ee/8476/badge)</a>

 ## Overview
-Vcpkg helps you get C and C++ libraries on Windows.
+Vcpkg helps you manage your C and C++ libraries on Windows, Linux and  macOS.
 This tool and ecosystem are currently in a preview state; your involvement is vital to its success.

 For short description of available commands, run `vcpkg help`.